djandyr/docuware-autostore/README.md

 >
 > * __autoStore.intellixTrust__
 >
 >    List of allowed intellix trusts for autostore task.
 A Document will be only be stored if `Document.IntellixTrust` property is included in allowed intellix trust configuration.
-If intellix trusts are configured only "Green" is allowed by default.
+If `autoStore.intellixTrust` is not configured only "Green" is allowed by default.
 >
 >    See https://developer.docuware.com/dotNet_API_Reference/PlatformServerClient/DocuWare.Platform.ServerClient.IntellixTrust.html
 >